MartinEesmaa/VVCEasy/FFMPEGVVC.md

 # Play video file

-You can play VVC video codec with .h266, .vvc, .266 and anything or .mp4 muxed with VVC codec:
+You can play VVC video codec with .h266, .vvc, .266 and anything or .mp4 mixed with VVC codec:

 ```
 ffplay_vvceasy versatile.266